MattuW4/battleships-terminal-game/README.md

 - F02 Welcome & main game information screen

 Here the player is welcomed in an again nautical stylised manner.
 They are informed of the game rules and how to play the game.
 There is also a legend to inform as what the symbols represent within the game.
 The player's name is passed through from the initial input stage and referred to in the welcome loadout as 'Captain X', so as to again provide a contextualised UX.
 A blank board is shown to the player which is where the computer's ship will be hidden and the player has to guess.
 The border is styled to frame the information and make the welcome page more appealing.
+The rules and information for the game can be found in the screen shot included in this READ.ME.

 ![Welcome and game information](documentation/f03-game-info.png)

 - F04, F05 & F06 Selection input, validation, turn and board update

+A function runs to randomly generate a hidden computer ship location on the board.
 The player is prompted to make a selection of the row to take their turn followed by selection of a column.
 The player must enter a number between 0 and 4 respectively.
 Validation takes place to ensure that the player enters a number with an error messaged displayed if this is not the case.
 If the entries are validated and other conditions are not met (repeat/not within range) then the board updates with an 'X' to show the coordinate selected and the number of turns counter is reduced by 1.
 Turns only decrease on correct selections, not when the same entry is made or a selection out of range.
 The display resets (referred to later in the feature section and then the player is prompted to enter a new row and column selection.)

 ![Selection input and row validation](documentation/f04-row-input-validation.png)